Getting vaccinated amidst the COVID-19 pandemic

 What happens during the COVID-19 vaccination process?

-As of 13 April 2021, Singaporeans will be able to choose the type of vaccine they receive (Pfizer or Moderna so far), and you will be receiving your two shots from the same manufacturer.
+Singaporeans will be able to choose the type of vaccine they receive (Pfizer-BioNTech or Moderna), and you will be receiving your two shots from the same manufacturer.

 According to individuals who have received their first or second shot of the vaccine (administered into the muscle of the upper arm), most report that the injection itself is relatively painless.
 You might experience some soreness in your arm after, as well as some mild side effects (See Normal Side Effects below).
 It is recommended that you plan at least one day of rest after receiving your COVID-19 shot.